Before we begin, here is some general terminology that is important for understanding this article.

 After you create your SIP Trunk you'll see the configuration details on the next screen.

-Note: This mode is best suited for Network Providers.
+Note: This mode is best suited for independent entities.

 When you configure a SIP trunk via client credentials authentication you don't need a public status IP address.
 Instead you authenticate with Somleng via SIP registration.
 After you configure a SIP trunk in this mode you will be given a unique set of client credentials which can be used to authenticate with Somleng.
 These credentials can be used directly when configuring your client gateway.